KevinLuna95/CODEKATA/README.md

     5. The password must contain at least one special character.
 If it is not met, then the following error message should be returned: “password must contain at least one special character”

-Kata 4 – Search functionality
+Kata 4 – Search functionality /searchCity.js and searchCity.test.js
     Implement a city search functionality.
 The function takes a string (search text) as input and returns the found cities which corresponds to the search text.

     Prerequisites